jen20/go-event-sourcing-sample/README.md

 The only thing an event store has to handle is events.
 It has to support the following interface

 `Save(events []eventsourcing.Event) error` saves events to an underlaying data store.
 `Get(id string, aggregateType string, afterVersion eventsourcing.Version) ([]eventsourcing.Event, error)` fetches events based on identifier and type but also after a specific version.
-The version is > 0 if the aggregate has been loaded from a snapshot.
+This is used to only load event that has happened after a snapshot is taken.

 The event store also has a function to fetch events not based on identifier or type.
 It could be used to build separate representations often called projections.